Integrative Chronic Pain & Mind-Body Therapist

 • Dialectical Behavior Therapy (DBT)

-• Attachment-focused approaches (DARe-Level 1 and Integrative Attachment Theory)
+• Attachment-focused approaches (DARe – Level 1 and Integrative Attachment Theory)

 Why I’m passionate about this work:

-Before healing my own chronic pain, I was high-functioning and capable — but internally braced.
 Beneath the surface, I carried chronic stress and emotional suppression that I didn’t fully recognize.

-When I began addressing those deeper patterns, I experienced not only relief from pain, but a profound shift in how I moved through the world.
+When I began addressing those deeper patterns, I experienced not only relief from pain, but a shift in how I moved through the world.

 I became:

-• More regulated
+• more regulated

-• More present
+• more present

-• More confident
+• more confident

-• More at ease in my body
+• more at ease in my body

-• More able to experience joy
+• more able to experience joy

 I know how disorienting and discouraging chronic symptoms can feel.